 Negotiation Works is seeking volunteer negotiation instructors to teach an exciting, interactive negotiation curriculum for women experiencing homelessness, survivors of domestic violence, and people recently released from prison.
-We are currently seeking instructor applications for remote classes in Fall 2020.
-We will train you to teach the Negotiation Works curriculum, which includes games, activities, and role plays, and we will train you on how to teach over Zoom.
-Prior teaching experience strongly preferred, and interest in working with under-served women and familiarity with negotiation theories are a plus.
+We are currently seeking instructor applications for classes scheduled for the second half of 2021, which will occur both in-person (in the Washington, DC area) and over Zoom.
+We will train you to teach the Negotiation Works curriculum, which includes games, activities, and role plays, and, for classes that will take place remotely, we will train you on how to teach over Zoom.
+Prior teaching experience strongly preferred, and interest in working with under-served communities and familiarity with negotiation theories are a plus.

-If you are interested in volunteering, please send us your resume and two professional contacts.
-Be sure to include any relevant teaching experience.
+If you are interested in volunteering, please contact us, and we will send you an application form.
 Find out more information about Negotiation Works at https://www.negotiation-works.org.

 No additional volunteer opportunities at this time.

 PO Box 9763, WASHINGTON, DC 20016, US